 Authentication type Supported method Username and password Enter a username and password only for Local Database authentication.
 A username and password does not work with RADIUS, LDAP and other authentication methods.
-Certificate Use the certificate type for certificate authentication and, beginning with Release 9.0, Two Factor Authentication (certificate plus username and password).
+Certificate Use the certificate type for certificate authentication and, begin- ning with Release 9.0, Two Factor Authentication (certificate plus username and password).
 Group security Group password Use a Group password when configuring Group security for a Local Database, RADIUS, LDAP and other authentication methods except certificate or RSA SecurID.
 For this type of configuration to work, enter additional credentials for Group ID and Group password as well as the username and password.
-The Group ID is the same as the Group name configured on the AVG.
-Configure the Group password, which is the Shared Secret, at Group level on the AVG in the same menu as the user tunnel profile.
+The Group ID is the same as the Group name configured on the SRA.
+Configure the Group password, which is the Shared Secret, at Group level on the SRA in the same menu as the user tunnel pro- file.
 Challenge Response Token Use the Token for hardware or software Token authentication, Response only Hardware Token for example, RSA SecurID.
-Token options also require a Group ID and Group password.
-Response only Software Token 1D and Group password.
+Token options also require a Group Response only Software Token - ID and Group password.